molpopgen/libsequence/REVISION_HISTORY.md

 9. Lots of function prototypes have changed.
 There were some leftover foo(int x) that are now foo(const int & x).
 When called many times, the latter may be noticeably faster.
 10. A new class, Sequence::Ptable : public std::vector<Sequence::polymorhpicSite> is added.
 This is a very powerful class for maninpulating polymorphism data in a general way.
 11. The build system has been rebuilt around automake-1.14
+12. SimDataIO.hpp/.cc have been rewritten.
+The new implementation is better, cleaner, and breaks binary compatibility.
+13. A new namespace, Sequence::IOhelp, is declared in Sequence/IOhelp.hpp.
+It contains some functions to reduce the tedium of some IO conversions.

 ###ISSUES: